Mathew Nabwiso

-Mathew Nabwiso, often as Matthew Nabwiso is a Ugandan actor.
+Mathew Nabwiso, often as Matthew Nabwiso, is a Ugandan actor.
 Nabwiso is best known for the roles in the films Imbabazi, Rain and Kyaddala.
-Apart from acting, he is also a singer, director and producer.
+He is also a singer, director and producer.

 Personal life

 He was born as the seventh child of the family which includes eleven siblings.
 His parents are former parliamentarian Frank Nabwiso and Mama Christine Nabwiso of Jinja.
 He attended Mwiri and Kamuli Boys primary schools for primary education.
 Then he attended Busoga College, Mwiri for his O-level and later attended to Namasagali College, in Kamuli to complete A-level.
 He later obtained a bachelor's degree in marketing from Cyprus Institute of Marketing.

 Before entering acting, he had a full-time job as the sales manager of an ICT company.
 But he quit the job to pursue a career through cinema.

 He is married to fellow actress, Eleanor Nabwiso who also starred in the TV series The Hostel.
 The couple has four children.